 Our pediatric psychiatrist offers tips for being a good role model and helping your child get the most out of playing sports.

 We’ve all heard about (or have seen) the overbearing parent who shouts too loudly at games, bullies the coach to play their child more, and every once in a while gets ejected from the game.
 The National Alliance for Youth Sports (NAYS) even has a program for parents whose members make a pledge to “bench irrational behavior in youth sports.”

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Play is the basis of how we learn everything.
 We have to make some mistakes along the way to learn how to do things the right way.
 “As a parent you are the most aware of the mistakes that your child is making,” says Dr. Austerman.
-“There will always be times when it feels that other children are out-performing your child while playing.”

 Children typically are so focused on their own play that they aren’t comparing themselves to other players.
 You do not want to rate your child’s performance based on others.
 This will introduce a sense of doubt or shame when they make mistakes and they will lose any sense of fun.
 Always ask first, “did you have fun.”
 Let them know that this is what’s most important.